1 Upcoming Events

 From Brisbane City or North: Vulture Street exit off South East Freeway, or take Main Street off the Story Bridge.
-From the South: Take the Stanley Street exit off South East Freeway and follow the signs to Vulture St. From the East: Follow Stanley st. From the West: At some stage you must link up to the South East Freeway, see above for from the north or south details.
+From the South: Take the Stanley Street exit off South East Freeway and follow the signs to Vulture St. From the East: Follow Stanley Street.
+From the West: Follow Ipswich Road until you reach the venue at Woolloongabba, otherwise at some stage you must link up to the South East Freeway, see above for from the North or South details.

-Parking restrictions and road closures apply in the Gabba Traffic Area before and after Cricket matches.
+Parking restrictions and road closures apply in the Gabba Traffic Area.
 15-minute parking limits apply in most restricted areas unless otherwise signed.
 Taxis will drop off in Wellington Road, Linton Street and Duke Street only.
 After the game a supervised taxi rank will operate in Wellington Road near the East Brisbane School.

-For a complete journey planner to and from Lions Gabba games or International Cricket matches, please consult TransLink – Web: www.translink.com.au Tel: 13 12 30.
+For a complete journey planner to and from the match, please refer to TransLink - www.translink.com.au

 Box Office Numbers

-Tickets are available for purchase and collection from gate opening times on match-days.
 Ticket offices are located at Gabba Gates 1, 2, 4, 7 and 9 (note some ticket offices are closed depending on the event).
-By choosing Print-At-Home as your delivery method, tickets can be printed at your convenience.
+By choosing Mobile Delivery as your delivery method, tickets can be printed at your convenience.
 These are also accepted to obtain free public transport to and from the game.
 Ground Access: -------------------- Public access to the Gabba is via Gates 2 and 9 (Stanley Street) or Gates 4 and 7 (Vulture Street).

 Box Office Hours